GravitoLtd/gravitoltd.github.io/docs/Gravito_API/Microprofile.md

 Wish it was.
 However, the general idea is pretty simple.
 We store various types of attributes to a cookie that is set from server-side by API served from sub-domain associated with your domain.
 Two reasons why:

-1) server-side cookie lasts longer than cookies set by javascript running on client2) API operating on your domain avoids the blocking of third party cookies (now and the future)
+1) server-side cookie lasts longer than cookies set by javascript running on client

+2) API operating on your domain avoids the blocking of third party cookies (now and the future)

 **How does it work?**